dandydanny/ideas/README.md

    Play a MIDI instrument from anywhere.
 Play a synthesizer or player piano remotely on a MIDI keyboard connected to a Web MIDI-enabled browser, and pipe the resulting audio / stream the video back to the player via WebRTC.
 Todo: address latency problems

+4. BLE (Bluetooth Low Energy) MIDI Hub

+   For times where creative flow excludes laptop computers, a handy box to route / merge (sum) / thru (pass-along) MIDI info received from various BLE-MIDI-enabled controllers, sound modules, and more.
+Capable of self-appoint or designating a specific MIDI device as the MIDI master clock.
+Low power consumption and simple to use.

 ### Maybe's

 1. Method to detect a raster image's original, lower native resolution